Skip to main content

 Intermediate

-The intersection of and GINA’s protections reveals a carefully balanced regulatory landscape.
+The intersection of workplace wellness programs and GINA’s protections reveals a carefully balanced regulatory landscape.
 While GINA broadly prohibits employers from acquiring genetic information, it carves out a specific allowance for voluntary wellness programs.
 This allowance is predicated on the principle that such programs must be “reasonably designed” to promote health or prevent disease.

 This standard ensures that the program is not a subterfuge for collecting sensitive data for discriminatory purposes or simply to shift healthcare costs.
 A program that merely collects data without providing feedback or resources to participants would not meet this standard.

 The regulations address this by setting limits on the value of these inducements.
-For example, if a requires enrollment in a specific health plan, the incentive offered to an employee’s spouse for providing health information cannot exceed 30 percent of the total cost of the self-only version of that plan.
+For example, if a wellness program requires enrollment in a specific health plan, the incentive offered to an employee’s spouse for providing health information cannot exceed 30 percent of the total cost of the self-only version of that plan.

 The “reasonably designed” standard for wellness programs under GINA requires that they have a real potential to improve employee health, not just gather data.